 The goal of campus climate is for Texas A&M University to embrace, value, and integrate diversity and inclusion in the pursuit of academic and institutional excellence.
 The Aggie Core Values of Respect, Excellence, Leadership, Loyalty, Integrity, and Selfless Service are anchors to guide us as we strive to make Texas A&M University a welcoming place to all.
 Campus climate is directly associated with academic and professional success: When individuals feel safe, a sense of belonging, and valued they are successful and engaged in the institution.

 To understand the impact of campus climate on recruitment and retention, Texas A&M's 2010 University Diversity Plan calls for academic and support units to explore data from student, faculty, and staff campus climate surveys.

-UPDATE (03/17/20) -- Thank you so much for your interest and support of the 2020 campus climate surveys.
-However, to ensure that all communication with Texas A&M students, faculty, and staff remains relevant to the current health and safety of our campus and community, the campus climate surveys are postponed until Fall 2020.
+UPDATE (07/29/20) -- Thank you so much for your interest and support of the 2020 campus climate surveys.
+However, to ensure that all communication with Texas A&M students, faculty, and staff remains relevant to the current health and safety of our campus and community, the university-wide campus climate surveys are postponed until Spring 2021.
 Please look for dates and plans for the campus climate surveys this Fall 2020.
 We will launch the survey through email and social media.
 Campus climate assessment is crucial for developing programs that will make Texas A&M, and your experience here, even better!